SolidLao/SQLBarber/README.md

 - 📌 ① SQLBarber employs an LLM-powered SQL Template Generator to create customized SQL templates based on user-defined template specifications
 - 📌 ② SQLBarber uses profiling to evaluate the capability of each SQL template to produce queries of different costs
 - 📌 ③ SQLBarber leverages profiling results to refine the created SQL templates to produce new templates that cover cost ranges not represented by the original templates, and prune templates that do not contribute to the target cost distribution
-- 📌 ④ SQLBarber uses an adaptive Bayesian Optimization (BO)-based predicate search algorithm efficiently search the predicate value space, and identify a set of queries that satisfy the target cost distribution
+- 📌 ④ SQLBarber uses an adaptive Bayesian Optimization (BO)-based predicate search algorithm to efficiently search the predicate value space, and identify a set of queries that satisfy the target cost distribution
 - 📌 Output: SQLBarber outputs an SQL workload where the underlying SQL templates satisfy the specifications and the instantiated queries match the target cost distribution

 ## Getting Started